6. Energy Resource Comparisons

 The capacity factor (CF) is essentially a measure of how reliable an energy source is.
 It measures how often a power plant is running at its maximum.
 So, a CF of 100% would mean a power plant is operating at full capacity 100% of the time and a CF of 80% means a power plant is operating at full capacity 80% of the time.

-A higher capacity factor means the energy source is more consistently available and therefore more useful as a baseload power source.
-Energy sources with low CFs are not going to be reliable as a main source of power due to their intermittent nature but might work well as supplemental energy sources.
+A higher capacity factor means the energy source is more consistently available and therefore more useful as a baseload (or main) power source.
+Energy sources with low CFs are not going to be reliable as a baseload power source due to their intermittent nature but might work well as supplemental energy sources.
 Figure 3C.6.4 compares capacity factors for the major energy resources as measured in the U.S. in 2021.

 Nuclear power has the highest capacity factor at over 90% with geothermal resources in second place at just over 70%.
 The two fastest growing renewable resources have the lowest capacity factors at around 35% for wind and 25% for solar.
 Biomass is not shown on this graph but has a capacity factor of around 60% making it comparable to natural gas.